CrowdDynamicsLab/StyleInfusion/README.md

 ## Quickstart

 For each sub-repo (except for `bayesian_correlations`), we also include a `.sh` file for ease of replication.
 Note that you may have to change parameters inside the `.sh` file and also pass in the correct location of you data/trained models if you change the structure.

-Also, some of the `README.md` files may mention files that do not exist.
-This is because they contained information that would violate EMNLP's anonymous submission policy.

 We provide step-by-step instructions as follows: